-The Committee's members have been appointed having due regard for their individual skills and experience with a view to ensuring that the Committee as a whole has a suitable range of financial and commercial expertise to discharge its duties and responsibilities as documented within its Terms of Reference.
-The Society's Chair and its Senior Independent Director have a right to attend meetings.
-In addition, Committee meetings are attended upon invitation, by the Society's External Auditor, its outsourced Internal Auditor and the Chief Actuary.
+The committee's members have been appointed having due regard for their individual skills and experience with a view to ensuring that the committee as a whole has a suitable range of financial and commercial expertise to discharge its duties and responsibilities as documented within its Terms of Reference.
+The Society's chair and its senior independent director have a right to attend meetings.
+In addition, committee meetings are attended upon invitation, by the Society's external auditor, its outsourced internal auditor and the chief actuary.

 On 30th November 2020, Lee Schopp stepped down as Chair of Audit & Compliance and became interim CEO following the resignation of Kathy Byrne.
-Application has been submitted with the regulator to nominate a new chair of the committee.
+Lee was replaced by Graeme McAusland as committee chair.

-In addition, the chairperson may attend committee meetings and Joanna Young did so on one occasion in 2020.
+In addition, the chairperson may attend committee meetings and Joanna Young did so on one occasion in 2021.

-The Society's Secretary and its Compliance Officer, who also acts as co-ordinator with the Society's Internal Audit function, support the Committee by assisting its Chair with the planning of the Committee's work and by ensuring that it receives adequate, accurate and timely information.
+The Society's secretary and chief risk officer, who also acts as co-ordinator with the Society's internal audit function, support the committee by assisting its chair with the planning of the committee's work and by ensuring that it receives adequate, accurate and timely information.